How we define CSR

 Code of Conduct for Business Relationships

-This Code of Conduct for Business for Business Relationships (CoCBR) serves the purpose of assisting implementation of our Policy Commitment, where we commit to expect from our business relationships, including customers, suppliers and partners, that they demonstrate responsible business conduct as defined by the UN Guiding Principles on Business and Human Rights (UNGPs) and the OECD Guidelines for Multinational Enterprises (OECD).
+This Code of Conduct for Business Relationships (CoCBR) serves the purpose of assisting implementation of our Policy Commitment, where we commit to require from our BR, including customers, suppliers and partners, that they demonstrate responsible business conduct as defined by the UN Guiding Principles on Business and Human Rights (UNGPs) and the OECD Guidelines for Multinational Enterprises (OECDG).
+The UNGPs/OECDG is referred to as the ‘Standard’.

-The management requirements set forth in this CoCBR for demonstrating responsible business conduct are aligned with the global minimum standard for responsible business conduct as defined by the UNGPs/OECD and are distinct from legal compliance.
-Business relationships are always expected to comply with national law.
-GLOBAL CSR reserves the right to levy additional, more specific requirements related to sustainable development, should specific circumstances require such focus.
+The management requirements set forth in this CoCBR for demonstrating responsible business conduct are aligned with the Standard and are distinct from legal compliance.
+BR are always expected to comply with national law.
+GLOBAL CSR reserves the right to levy additional specific requirements related to sustainable development, should specific circumstances require such focus.

-GLOBAL CSR expect its business relationships to implement and maintain a management system that is fully aligned with the globally agreed minimum standard (UNGPs/OECD).
-The required management system shall, at a minimum, address;
+GLOBAL CSR expects its BR to implement and maintain a management system that is fully aligned with Standard.
+The required management system shall, at a minimum, address:

-• significant adverse impacts on the external environment in relation to the areas addressed by the Rio Declaration on Environment and Development, including the climate as reflected in the Paris Agreement; and
+• Significant adverse impacts on the external environment in relation to the areas addressed by the OECDG, including the Rio Declaration on Environment and Development, including the climate as reflected in the Paris Agreement; and

-• significant risks of adverse impacts on anti-corruption, as related to the scope outlined by the United Nations Convention against Corruption.
+• Significant risks of adverse impacts on economic sustainability, as related to the scope outlined by the United Nations Convention against Corruption and the OECDG.

 II.I.
 Adopt a Policy Statement